ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 [34] "fBodyBodyGyroMag-mean()"
 [35] "fBodyBodyGyroJerkMag-mean()"

-###The following variables contain contain the standard deviation of each measurement for each activity and each subject:
+###The following variables contain the standard deviation of each measurement for each activity and each subject:
 [36] "tBodyAcc-std()-X"
 [37] "tBodyAcc-std()-Y"
 [38] "tBodyAcc-std()-Z"